 I have two sources of inspiration.
 My desire is to contribute to world peace, helping people evolve their communication consciously by handling, dissipating and even eliminating conflict with the least amount of damage.
 My second source of inspiration is my sister Pat Kirkland for developing herself both personally and professionally and

 creating a communication model: Predator, Prey, Partner®, that is teaching people to communicate greater respect for themselves and others.

 Q6.
 What should our audience be looking out for from you for the next 5 months?

 I’ll be running a 90-minute webinar on 21st June in conjunction with Leadership Demystified and Media partners Womenlines and Human Capital, introducing the ‘Predator, Prey, Partner® model’ (Leadership Demystified Webinars has requested Rs.
 2500 for the Webinar.
 Please click on the link: https://p-y.tm/Ory-tsh to make payment.
 For other currency please connect).
 Visit Leadership Demystified Webinars https://www.facebook.com/groups/322250961835979/ to know details about the webinar.

 In July I’m very excited to be launching my 2-day intensive program specifically for couples, which is modelled after my highly successful Leadership Presence training: Partner Your Partner https://www.carrollcoaching.com/partner-your-partner.

 Additionally, I’ll be running my Leadership Presence course for leaders at all levels in London in October https://www.carrollcoaching.com/openprogram.

-Womenlines wishes best of luck and success to Amy Carroll!
+Womenlines wishes the best of luck and success to Amy Carroll!

-To know more about Amy and her programs please visit Website: www.carrollcoaching.com
+To know more about Amy and her programs please visit her Website: www.carrollcoaching.com